10 Signs You Are Enabling Your Adult Child's Bad Behavior (And How to Stop)

 By: Jennifer Maggio

-The moment I gave birth to my 9 pound, brown-eyed, overly-chubby, bouncing baby boy, I was in love.
+The moment I gave birth to my 9-pound, brown-eyed, overly-chubby, bouncing baby boy, I was in love.
 Like most moms, the joy of holding his soft hands in my arms and snuggling his sweet face into mine far outweighed the fears and worries that I knew would be part of our journey.
-As a then single mom, I knew that the mountain we’d climb over the next twenty years or so would probably be harder than I could even imagine, but nonetheless, he was all mine and I couldn’t have loved him more.
-I don’t know if was my youth (I was only 18), my single motherhood, my lack of a mother in my own life, or my parenting ignorance, or a perhaps a combination of all the above, but over the course of the next many years, I created a habit of enabling my son that took many years to break.
+As a then single mom, I knew that the mountain we’d climb over the next twenty years or so would probably be harder than I could even imagine, but nonetheless, he was all mine, and I couldn’t have loved him more.
+I don’t know if it was my youth (I was only 18), my single motherhood, my lack of a mother in my own life, or my parenting ignorance, or a perhaps a combination of all the above, but over the course of the next many years, I created a habit of enabling my son that took many years to break.

 Like other enablers, I didn’t intend for that to be the case.
 I only wanted what was best for him.
 But I think my guilt over the lack of his biological father in his life, or maybe just sheer exhaustion, created this ability to me to enable him.
 Because of my own journey, I can now see with radar lenses the parent who is enabling their child’s bad behavior and how even the smallest of children can be enabled or encouraged, but rarely both.

 The following are 10 signs you may be enabling your adult child.
 Consider each.

 - You accept responsibility for his failures.
 We all fall short of God’s glory, and thereby, we all will make mistakes, including our children.
 However, an enabling parent will internalize every mistake a child makes as somehow “our fault.”
 We weren’t good enough as a parent.
 We beat ourselves up that we constantly failed.
 Now, that’s not to say that we haven’t made some parenting mistakes.
 Of course, we have.
 But every failure our adult children have is not directly tied to them.